benmorehouse/backlog/README.md

 # backlog
  - STD Issues to fix in ver 3.0:
- - sort the keys that you display in terms of alphabetical order using a data structure
- - Will use a Trie for this so go through and do this with your data structues course
- - need to create the list rename function
+ - Need to create the list rename function
- - need to create some sort of notepad section to list the available notes that you are working on
+ - Need to create some sort of notepad section to list the available notes that you are working on
- - make something that will show all of the aliases that you have made for std
+ - Make something that will show all of the aliases that you have made for std
  - You could also come up with something that will let you send this note to someone via an imessage or email
- - figure out how you are gonna sort the strings
- - 	You could build an AVL tree that is a link to all of your buckets and such within notes.
-This would ensure that you are able to get more meaningful experience
- - 	Look at a way that you can send some sort of message very easily using imessage
- - 	If there for some reason is any sort of error message then you should be able to read the command line return and based off what it says you could make the computer do other things

  - Build a web crawler that can crawl the internet and take data from websites using goquery.
-This will be good for
+This will be good for plane information
  - Make CLI for sending messages
  - Make a CLI about URL Shortening
  - Make a github CLI